Cabo Rojo Beaches

 Balneario Boquerón

 Now this was a nice beach.
 Balnearios are government-run beaches, with facilities including parking, restrooms and showers.
-It is also a Blue Flag beach, meaning (among other things) that they do water-quality testing, and have conservation & educational information available.
+It used to be/and may become again a Blue Flag beach, meaning (among other things) that they do water-quality testing, and have conservation & educational information available.

 Located off of Route 101W, Balneario Boquerón is another long beach.
 It has soft sand, picnic tables, shade trees, restrooms, showers, a playground, gazebos, handicap facilities, nearby lodging, and a cafeteria.
 The restrooms are located in the yellow building.
 Showers are outdoor, rinse showers set up along the beach.